Updated: May 5, 2024

 How to Apply for an Extended Plan

-If you owe $50,000 or more and/or you need more than 12 months to pay, you can apply for an extended payment plan.
+If you owe $50,000 or more and/or you need more than 12 months to pay or you currently have a payment plan with the DOR, you can apply for an extended payment plan.
 You can't apply online, but you can call, fax, or email the DOR at the contact details noted above.

 When you need more than a year to pay or owe over $50,000, you also need to file a State of Financial Condition.
 Individuals should file REV-488, while businesses should file REV-484.
 Both of these forms require details about your personal or business assets and debts.
 They also ask about income and expenses.